giusepperaso/structura.js/docs/why-structura.md

 ```
 ## There are other advantages

-One of them is that the object is [frozen at compile time instead that at runtime](./freezing.md)
+One of them is that the object is [frozen at compile-time instead that at runtime](./freezing.md)

 Besides, Structura is good at handling [edge cases that other libraries struggle in](./edge-cases.md)